danie1Lin/Distributed-Golang-Game-Server/README.md

   - Run distributed server using Kubernete cluster
     1. Use Kops to install kubernete on AWS
     2. Create cluster
-    3. Install Mongodb && and edit setupEnv.sh with your setting and bash setupEnv.sh
+    3. Install Mongodb
+    4. edit setupEnv.sh with your setting and bash setupEnv.sh
     4. go run main.go --type=agent on your local machine (Must on Where you install Kops)
   - Run Standalone Server on local machine
-    1. Install Mongodb && and edit setupEnv.sh( DONT_USE_KUBE = true )with your setting and bash setupEnv.sh
+    1. Install Mongodb
+    3. edit setupEnv.sh( DONT_USE_KUBE = true )with your setting and bash setupEnv.sh
     2. go run main.go --type=standalone on your local machine
 - Client :
   - You can run in Unity Editor by open the Prestart.scene as first scene.